 Our goal is to teach you web development by example (as fast as possible).
-We'll do this through a series of short, interesting projects and examples.
+We'll do this through a series of interesting projects and examples.
 There are also practice questions and coding problems (with solutions) to test your knowledge.

 Major topics in this guide